The Complexity of Aggregates over Extractions by Regular Expressions: Main Results

 \subsubsection{Regular Weight Functions}

-As the class of polynomial-time weight functions quickly leads to intractability, we focus on a restricted class that is less restrictive than \SW but not as general as \PW, such that we can understand the structure of the representation towards efficient algorithms.
-Our final classes of weight functions are based on $\K$-Annotators.
-More precisely, we consider (unambiguous) functional weighted \vset-automata over the tropical semiring \tropicalSR and the numerical semiring \numericalSR.\footnote{One can also consider the tropical semiring with max/plus, in which case the complexity results are analogous to the ones we have for the tropical semiring with min/plus, with \minp and \maxp interchanged.} Formally, let $\REG \eqdef \regtrop \cup \regnum$ be the class of all Annotators over the tropical or numerical semiring.
-A \emph{regular} (\REG) weight function $\w$ is represented by a functional weighted \vset-automaton $W \in \REG$ and defines $\w(\doc,\tup) = \repspnr{W}(\doc,\projectTup{\tup}{\vars(W)})$.
-Furthermore, as for constant width weight functions, we assume that the variables used by $W$ are always present in $\tup$, that is $\vars(W) \subseteq \vars(\tup)$.
+As the class of polynomial-time weight functions quickly leads to intractability, we focus on a restricted class \REG that we introduce next and is less restrictive than \SW but not as general as \PW such that we can understand the structure of the representation towards efficient algorithms.\footnote{We prove in Section~\ref{sec:weight-function-expressiveness} that $\SW \subseteq \REG \subseteq \PW$; also see Figure~\ref{fig:weight-inclusion-structure}.} Our final classes of weight functions are based on $\K$-Annotators.
+More precisely, we consider weighted \vset-automata and unambiguous weighted \vset-automata over the tropical semiring \tropicalSR and the numerical semiring \numericalSR.\footnote{One can also consider the tropical semiring with max/plus, in which case the complexity results are analogous to the ones we have for the tropical semiring with min/plus, with \minp and \maxp interchanged.} Formally, let $\REG \eqdef \regtrop \cup \regnum$ be the class of all annotators over the tropical or numerical semiring.
+A \emph{regular} (\REG) weight function $\w$ is represented by a weighted \vset-automaton $W$ and defines $\w(\doc,\tup) = \repspnr{W}(\doc,\projectTup{\tup}{\vars(W)})$.
+Furthermore, as for constant width weight functions, we assume that the variables used by $W$ are always present in $\tup$, that is, $\vars(W) \subseteq \vars(\tup)$.